 Telemedicine: Log on to Feel Better through Virtual Visits

 We have all found ourselves in a similar scenario—a nagging cold, an annoying rash, symptoms that may or may not be a urinary tract infection—in need of professional medical advice but short on time and not ready to commit to the waiting room.
-Now an increasing number of women are using telemedicine, and specifically virtual doctor visits, to get more-efficient care for a variety of common health concerns.
-Instead of spending hours traveling to, waiting for, and checking in and out for an in-person appointment with a physician, women are logging on for diagnosis and care.
+Over the past several years an increasing number of individuals have been using telemedicine, and specifically virtual doctor visits, to get more-efficient care for a variety of common health concerns.
+Instead of spending hours traveling to, waiting for, and checking in and out for an in-person appointment with a physician, patients were logging on for diagnosis and care.

 An Expanded Healthcare Landscape